toa-io/toa/libraries/pointer/readme.md

 > If secrets are not deployed with the [`toa conceal`](/runtime/cli/readme.md#conceal), then their
 > names must be prefixed with `toa-`.

-Only one secret can be deployed per annotation key.
+Only one secret can be deployed per selector.
 Therefore, when using a URL set, all URLs will utilize the same credentials.

 ### Plain